arcus-azure/arcus.scripting/docs/preview/features/powershell/azure-key-vault.md

 PS> Import-Module -Name Arcus.Scripting.KeyVault
 ```

-## Get all access policies of a Azure Key Vault
+## Get all access policies of an Azure Key Vault

 Lists the current available access policies of the Azure Key Vault resource.